-BUAD531 Marketing Management 3 hours
+BUAD531 Marketing Management

-Prerequisite: Principles of Marketing

-Study of marketing problems encountered by general managers of profitoriented and not-for-profit organizations.
-Emphasis on developing a managerial point of view in planning and evaluating marketing decisions of the organization.
-Topics concerning products and services include price, channel, and promotional variables as well as cost efficiency, demand, regulations, and aspects of strategic marketing.

-BUAD541 Legal and Ethical Values in Management 3 hours The current legal business environment and its managerial implications.
+- Study of marketing problems encountered by general managers of profit-oriented and not-for-profit organizations.
+Emphasis on developing a managerial point of - 3 view in planning and evaluating marketing decisions of the organization.
+Topics concerning products and services include price, channel, and promotional variables as well as cost efficiency, demand, regulations, and aspects of strategic marketing. - BUAD541 Legal and Ethical Values 3 in Management - The current legal business environment and its managerial implications.
 Nature and role of values and ethics in the career of a professional manager.
-Ethical thinking and theory and how organizations shape the values and ethical choices of their members.
-Legal and ethical values will be explored from a Biblical perspective.

-BUAD561 Management Information Systems 3 hours

-The elements of information systems: computer equipment and programs, data, procedures, and people.
+Ethical thinking and theory and how organizations shape the values and - 3 ethical choices of their members.
+Legal and ethical values will be explored from a Biblical perspective. - Management Information 3 BUAD561 Systems - The elements of information systems: computer equipment and programs, data, procedures, and people.
 The systems concept: definition, analysis, design, and implementation.
-Control and management of computer information systems.

-BUAD621 Organizational Theory

-Prerequisite: Principles of Management Advanced concepts of organizing, structuring, and managing profit-oriented and not-for-profit organizations.
-Determinants of organizational design and relationships of organizational design and organizational behavior are studied through extensive reading, exploratory research and seminar discussion.
+Control and management of computer information systems. - BUAD621 Organizational Theory - Prerequisite: Principles of Management - Advanced concepts of organizing, structuring, and managing profit-oriented and not-for-profit organizations.
+Determinants of organizational design and relationships - 3 of organizational design and organizational behavior are studied through extensive reading, exploratory research and seminar discussion.

-BUAD631Quantitative Methods for Business Decisions3 hoursPrerequisite:Introduction to Probability and Statistics
+BUAD631 Quantitative Methods for Business Decisions Prerequisite: Introduction to Probability and Statistics